My Story of being a runner with a torn hip labrum

 After the race, my hip pain became almost unbearable and global.
 The pain was sharp, and then throbbing, and nothing I did was gentle enough to make it stop.
 I tried swimming, Pilates, elliptical...even just standing at work was excruciating.
 I would come home some nights, and just stand at the counter and start crying.
 Not really just because of the pain, but because of the loss of not being able to get on the trail in any capacity at this point, even just for a walk.
 It was also because of fear of the unknown.
 I call these times “dark days” and I had quite a few during that time with my hip.

-A stress fracture is a very uncommon injury with a single traumatic fall like I had.
+The first possible injury type would be a stress fracture, but that is a very uncommon injury with a single traumatic fall like I had.
 Traumatic falls would result in more of a full fracture which is quite different.
-Stress fractures usually happen after repetitive steps over time or a long hard effort like a marathon, so I was fairly certain I was looking more at a labral tear.
+Stress fractures usually happen after repetitive steps over time or a long hard effort like a marathon, but it still wasn’t impossible.
+I was fairly certain though I was looking more at the second option with these symptoms, a labral tear.
 The hip labrum is a cartilaginous ring around the socket of the hip.
 I sometimes explain the role of the hip labrum to clients as looking and acting like a rubber plunger that creates a seal which sucks the hip bone into the socket to keep it stable.
 We also have a labrum around the shoulder joint.

 The race was in September, and I had an MRI scheduled in December.
 When you are trying to see a hip labrum in an MRI, dye has to be injected into your hip to allow the picture of the labrum to be very clear and recognizable.
-I lied on a table as the dye was injected, and stared at the screen showing the needle going into my hip joint.
+I lied on a table as the dye was injected, and stared at the monitor screen showing the needle going into my hip joint.
 I watched the dye flood in and light up my hip socket.
 It was pretty fascinating to watch, and, maybe it was my imagination, but I swore I could see what the MRI report eventually told me that afternoon.
 I had not only torn my hip labrum but I had such a hard impact on my hip that a part of the cartilage was knocked out from the bone.
 This explained to me the different kinds of pain I was feeling.
 Pain from the bone lesion, pain from the acute nature of the tear, and eventually the tendons of the groin and hip flexor muscles that were being strained from the instability of the hip.
-My femoral nerve was also tractioned slightly during the fall, and produced a lot of sensitivity down the front of my leg.
+My femoral nerve was also tractioned slightly during the fall, and produced a lot of sensitivity and nerve pain down the front of my leg.
+I had an incidental finding of both hips having a Femoral Acetabular Impingement (FAI) where the ball of the hip bone doesn’t fit perfectly into the socket, and the bones abut, but I had no pain with testing and full range of motion so it was deemed minor.

 A week later after going over the MRI and my options, I had an appointment with the orthopedic surgeon.
 I also had chosen to get a cortisone shot in my hip with my sports medicine physician to calm down the pain so it was manageable, now that I knew what I was dealing with.
-This is a very common and safe technique that is sometimes very helpful at knocking out prolonged inflammation in a joint, but not repeated on a regular basis to ensure the joint cartilage stays healthy.
+I really wanted to defer this option as long as possible, but due to the months of my hip pain being severe and working on my feet was becoming a struggle, I opted for one.
+In healthcare we try to avoid cortisone around tendons as much as possible due to its ability to weaken the tendon, and for joints there is more safety, but advised to be infrequent.

 So I did gentle strengthening, treatment for my muscle pain and tightness which, for me, trigger point dry needling felt the most effective and decreased the muscle spasms around the hip (yes..I did needle my own hip pretty much every 2 or 3 days, but I was properly trained and did treat myself to some rom-com Netflix movies during my sessions).
 I started a walking program that evolved into a walk-run program.
 I then had my “break through run” where I did 4 miles continuously.
 This was a day I would never forget.
 It was a huge turning point, and I knew if that was all I could do I would be eternally grateful for being able to return to some kind of running.